FANCY A BLAST UP THE QUARTER MILE?

 5. Seat Belts must be worn.

-6. Motorcycle riders to wear leathers, gloves and helmet (jeans & trainers not permitted).
+6. Motorcycle riders to wear leathers, gloves, appropriate motorcycle approved boots and helmet (jeans & trainers not permitted).
 See Download's page ref: 'Motorcycle Safety' for further clarification.

 7. Intercooler spray bars not to be used.
 The track policy is perfectly clear on this, any car dropping fluids will NOT be allowed to race!